Easter Weekend Sailing in the Hebrides

-Explore the magic of the Hebrides under sail with modern yacht Stravaigin.
+Explore the magic of the Hebrides on the West coast of Scotland with modern yacht Stravaigin.

-Join Stravaigin in the quaint harbour town of Oban, Scotland.
-The perfect starting point for your taster sailing holiday exploring the Hebrides.
-Once the sails are set, you’re on the way out of Oban for your sailing adventure.
+Join Stravaigin in the quaint harbour town of Oban, Scotland on the west coast of Scotland.
+Oban is a great starting point for your taster sailing holiday as you prepare explore the beauty of the Hebrides under sail.

 - Skippered sailing experience